thirumurthis/Learnings/azure/Azure_AKS_Notes.md

 $ docker images
 $ docker rmi <image-id or (registry-name/image-name:version)>

-## once removed, they pull the image
+## once removed, then pull the image
 $ docker pull <image-registry/image-name:version>

 ## Run the image locally to validate (name is set with --name)